hunkeelin/masa/README.md

-# Masa: Open Source AI Coding Assistant - 100% FREE
+# Masa: Open Source AI Coding Assistant

-Masa is an open source desktop application that provides AI-powered coding assistance, inspired by [Cluely](https://cluely.com/) but **completely free** and transparent.
+Masa is an open source desktop application that provides AI-powered coding assistance, inspired by [Cluely](https://cluely.com/) but with full transparency and no licensing restrictions.
 Masa leverages advanced AI models to analyze coding problems directly from your screen and deliver structured solutions, code samples, and key insights.

-## 🆓 Truly Free AI Assistant
+## Free AI Integration

-**Zero Cost Operation**: Masa is now 100% free using Google's Gemini API with generous limits:
+Masa now supports Google's Gemini API as the default provider, offering generous usage limits:
-- ✅ **1,000 requests per day** - Free forever
+- 1,000 requests per day
-- ✅ **60 requests per minute** - No throttling for normal use
+- 60 requests per minute
-- ✅ **No credit card required** - Get started immediately
+- No credit card required for basic usage
-- ✅ **Production-grade AI** - Gemini 2.5 Pro with automatic fallback
+- Automatic model selection (Gemini 2.5 Pro with fallback to Flash)

 ## 🎥 Live Demo